ligato/docs/docs/user-guide/examples.md

 ---

-This [folder][vpp-agent-examples-folder] in the vpp-agent repo contains several examples that illustrate aspects of vpp-agent functionality.
+This [folder][vpp-agent-examples-folder] in the vpp-agent repo contains several examples that illustrate vpp-agent functionality.
 Each example is structured as an individual executable with its own `main.go` file.
 Each example focuses on a simple use case.

 !!! note
     All examples use etcd, GoVPP and Kafka.
 Please make sure there are running instances of etcd, Kafka and VPP before running through an example.
-The [quickstart guide][quickstart-guide] can guide you through a setup or use the [instructions][setup-instructions] below.
+The [quickstart guide][quickstart-guide] can guide you through a setup, or follow the [instructions][setup-instructions] below using the pre-built docker image.

 Current examples: